hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 ## The Decoder Script

-Hereâ€™s the script that worked:
+Here is the script that worked:
 ```python
 def decode_layer(encoded_text, base):
     """Decode one layer of the encoding for a given base."""